derhansen/derhansen.github.io/_posts/2023-10-01-do-not-reuse-typo3-querybuilder-instances.md

 a significant performance decreasement in the code I was working on, I was curious and digged deeper into the topic to analyze, why `QueryBuilder` slowed down so much when reused for multiple queries.

+_Update 04.10.2023:_ Note, that the shown notice on the screenshot above already has been updated in the TYPO3 documentation.

 ### Performance analysis

 To highlight the performance decrease, I created a simple Symfony command that: